Whanganui Collegiate School: Sport

 Since 1925, the school's 'First XV' rugby team has played Christ's College, Wellington College and Nelson College in an annual quadrangular rugby tournament, this Tournament is played at a different school every year playing at Collegiate once every four years.
 In recent times, this tournament has been dominated by Wellington College.
 Whanganui Collegiate last won in 1991.

+The 100th Quadrangular Rugby Tournament was held from 18 to 20 June 2026 at Whanganui Collegiate School in Whanganui, New Zealand.
+The tournament featured four schools: Whanganui Collegiate School, Wellington College, Nelson College and Christ's College.
+The 2026 tournament marked the 100th playing of the Quadrangular, which began in 1925 and is one of New Zealand's oldest school rugby tournaments.
+Whanganui Collegiate hosted the centenary tournament, with matches played throughout the three-day event.